At Active Super, our vision is to enhance the retirement income of our members.

 We disclose comprehensive information about our responsible investment practices to our members.
 Some of our disclosures include:

-- We disclose records of how we vote on all company meetings.
-See Our Proxy Voting page to view our Proxy and Engagement Report
+- Live proxy voting records of how we vote on all company meetings.
+Click here to view our Proxy and Engagement Report

 - Responsible investment reporting page on our website includes: ESG and Carbon Footprint Reports; Modern Slavery Statement

 - Reports including the Climate Transparency Report 2021

 Please click here to download a copy of our Stewardship Statement.